jakob-fyi/ng-adv/demos/03-state-ngrx/ngrx-state/src/assets/markdown/readme.md

 - Understanding NgRx and know when to use it
 - Using Store, Actions and Reducers
 - Debugging NgRx using Redux Dev Tools
-- Implementin & Using Selectors
+- Implementing & Using Selectors
 - Using Effects
 - Scaffolding using NgRx Schematics
 - NgRx Entity